 Endava plc (the "Company" and, together with its subsidiaries, the "Group" and each a "Group Entity") is domiciled in London, United Kingdom.
 The address of the Company's registered office is 125 Old Broad Street, London, EC2N 1AR.
-The Group's expertise spans the entire ideation-to-production spectrum, creating value for our clients through creation of Product and Technology Strategies, Intelligent Digital Experiences, and World Class Engineering, delivered through our 24 capabilities, grouped into four key areas: Define, Design, Build and Run & Evolve.
+The Group's expertise spans the entire ideation-to-production spectrum, creating value for our clients through creation of Product and Technology Strategies and Intelligent Digital Experiences, delivered via world-class engineering and through our broad technical capabilities, grouped into four key areas: Define, Design, Build and Run & Evolve.

-These consolidated financial statements do not constitute the company's statutory accounts for the years ended 30 June 2021, 2020 or 2019.
+These consolidated financial statements do not constitute the company's statutory accounts for the years ended 30 June 2022, 2021 or 2020.